 Motion Sickness on Discovery Princess: What to Expect and How to Prepare

-Discovery Princess is a Royal Class ship operated by Princess Cruises, carrying up to 3,660 passengers.
-At 145,281 gross tons, it is moderately susceptible to ocean motion.
-Princess Cruises routes for this vessel primarily cover Alaska and Mexican Riviera and California Coast.
+At 145,281 gross tons, Discovery Princess is moderately susceptible to ocean motion.
+It is a Royal Class ship operated by Princess Cruises, carrying up to 3,660 passengers, and Princess Cruises routes for this vessel primarily cover Alaska and Mexican Riviera and California Coast.

 Discovery Princess at 145,281 GT primarily sails Alaska Inside Passage (sheltered, calm) and Mexican Riviera routes from California ports.
 The Pacific Coast California-to-Mexico stretch can produce moderate motion outside the Inside Passage, particularly in winter swells.